Jus commune: Etymology

-History
+Contents and history

+The ius commune had a double basis: the Ancient Roman laws, as collected in Justinian's Corpus Juris Civilis, and the canon law of the Catholic Church, as initially collected in the 12th century in the Decretum Gratiani.
+While Justinian's collection remained unchanged throughout the medieval epoch, the canon law continued to be expanded and revised by various popes, reaching its final form, the Corpus Juris Canonici, in the 16th century.
+That "there were two highest laws, the canon and the civil" (Roman) law, remained a source of tension throughout the period in which the ius commune was influential.

+While Justinian's laws themselves did not change, their understanding and interpretation developed throughout this period.
+From the 13th century on, the gloss of Accursius became especially relevant.
+Extended commentaries on Gratian's Decretum, known as summae, were similarly influential in regard to the interpretation of the canon law.
+The summa of Hostiensis became especially famous for "its concision, its completeness, and its 'golden' eloquence", which earned it the honorary name Summa aurea (Golden Summa).

 The ius commune was an actual part of the law in most areas, although in any one jurisdiction local laws (statutes and customs) could take precedence over the ius commune.
 This was the case up until the codification movement in the late 18th and 19th centuries, which explicitly removed the direct applicability of Roman and canon law in most countries, although there continued to be argument about whether the ius commune was banished completely or survived where the national codes were silent.

 The latter view prevailed, so it can still be said that there is, in theory at least, a common basis in substantive law throughout Western Europe (except England, which never had a reception as such) although it has of course fragmented greatly from its heyday in the 15th and 16th centuries.
 More important, however, is the civilian tradition of ways of thinking that the ius commune encouraged and the procedures it used, which have been more persistent than the actual substance.

 Influence in common law legal systems

-In England, the law developed its own tradition separate from the rest of Europe based on its own common law.
+In England, the law developed its own tradition separate from most of continental Europe based on its own common law.
 Scotland has a mixed civil and common law system.
 Scotland had a reception of Roman law and partial codification through the works of the Institutional Writers, such as Viscount Stair and Baron Hume, among others.
-Influence from England has meant that Scotland's current system is more common law than civilian, but there are areas which are still heavily based on Roman law, such as Scots property law.
+Influence from England has meant that today Scotland's current system is considered more common law than "civilian", but besides terminological questions there are areas which are still heavily based on medieval Roman law, such as Scots property law.